pmjones/adr/IMPLEMENTATION.md

 Now, what if the storage interaction is to retrieve only presentation values; for example, translations for template text, which require no business logic at all?
 It may be reasonable for the _Responder_ to retrieve such values itself.

-Even so, for the sake of a consistent heuristic, I opine it would be better for the _Action_ to pass to the _Domain_, as part of the _Domain_ input, an instruction to return those values as part of its returned payload.
+Even so, for the sake of a consistent heuristic, I opine that it would be better for the _Action_ to pass to the _Domain_ (as part of the _Domain_ input) an instruction to return those values as part of its returned payload.

 ### Proper Separation From User Interface